Kurtash History, Family Crest & Coats of Arms

-Norman Conquest of 1066 brought to England.
-It comes from refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
-CITATION[CLOSE]
+Kurtash is one of the thousands of new names that the Norman Conquest of 1066 brought to England.
+It comes from refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Kurtash family